 - 2 cloves garlic, peeled

-- 4 branched (leaves and stem) flat leaf parsley
+- 4 branches (leaves and stem) flat leaf parsley

 - 4 twigs of thyme